smparc/MSE342_project/README.md

 * Used for making UI (e.g. flex box size) of some new components (e.g. loading screen) look more cohesive with existing components
 * Used to make mock data for jest tests
 * Used to help debug the syntax for the API url expression used in the stringMatching test

+Elly - Used for debugging and UI design
+* Used to align UI elements such as the nav bar and logo
+* Used to update README with Authentication & Access Control information